brentp/hts-python/README.md

 Development
 -----------

-This is a work in progress that relies on the hts library as opposed to the sources.
+This is a work in progress that relies on the hts library.
 All of the wrapped functions are included in `hts/hts_concat.h` and then available from python as, e.g. `htslib.sam_read1`

 When C-functions not provided by the api are needed, they are added to `hts_extra.c/.h`.